kdoore/1335GitBook/project1-steps.md

     - Add emotions to each side, position the emotions to indicate the strength of emotion - with the strongest emotions located at the outer edges of the regions, neutral emotions near the central dividing line
     - Result:  Select at least 5 emotions to represent in your artwork, list these along the bottom of your concept map.

-2. Complete Project Planning Document - tables:
+2. Complete Project Planning Document
+ - Tables:
-    - Define variables: color, length ranges (tables)
+    - Define variables:
+        - colors
+        - length range (lenMin, lenMax)
     - Main Emotions: ordered list of 5 emotions
     - Determine Design Attributes
         - map function parameters for values on both sides of the negative / positive regions: how do values change as mouseX changes?